Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/Stirring troubleshooting.md

 First, with the stirring activity running, carefully examine if the fan below is spinning.
  - If it's not spinning,
-    - Check to confirm that the power cord is in the right PMW channel.
+    - Check to confirm that the fan's cable is in the right PMW channel.
 You can find the right PWM channel to use in the config.ini, under `[PWM]` (also check that it is not [overwritten in the unit specific config.ini](https://docs.pioreactor.com/user-guide/configuration#how-configuration-works-across-pioreactors))
     - Is the fan starting to spin momentarily, but then stopping?
 You may need to increase the target RPM in the UI.
 The lower limit of RPM is around 125.
 Target RPMs below 125 have a tendency to stall.
     - Visually inspect the fan.
 Is it touching the <Highlight color={colors.magenta}>screws above it (see image below)</Highlight>?
 Can you spin freely if you spin it with a pen or pencil?
     - The fan may be damaged.
 Contact us at support@pioreactor.com